Terrence Howard: Debunking Terryology

 Conclusion: Terryology Is Just Bad Philosophy

 The debate surrounding Terryology raises important questions about its categorization.
 While it could fall under “philosophy” or “critical thinking,” the latter is a cornerstone of philosophical inquiry.
-Terryology, however, resides outside the realm of science.
+Either way, Terryology resides outside the realm of science.

-As we dissect Terryology, we find it aligns with philosophical questions about reality, consciousness, and knowledge.
-Critical thinking is essential for evaluating these ideas, but the subject matter firmly belongs to philosophy.
-The fact is, if Terrence Howard wasn’t famous, no one would be talking about Terryology.
+The one redeeming feature of Terryology is the fact that it aligns with philosophical questions about reality, consciousness, and knowledge.
+Critical thinking is essential for evaluating these ideas.
+After careful analysis, Terryology remains irrational.
+And, the fact is that if Terrence Howard wasn’t famous, no one would be talking about Terryology.

 Natural Philosopher